RedPRL/cooltt/doc/ic-design.md

 ## Judgemental Changes

+ - judegmental flattening, `flat u u'`; u is a cooltt unit that includes `import` declarations and `u'` is a cooltt unit that does not

  - elaborating a file now has to change to deal with this new decl

  - checking a unit u with no caching at all